2050 Long Range Transportation Plan

 About the LTAP Program

 The PennDOT Local Technical Assistance Program has been serving Pennsylvania’s municipalities with transportation road maintenance and safety training since 1983.
 Services available through LTAP include workshop training, on-site technical assistance, updates on the latest technologies and innovations, field demonstrations, library and information materials, and newsletters.
 These services are available to all municipalities in the state and are provided at no cost to the users.
+For more information about the LTAP Program, visit the NEPA LTAP Hub, which can be found here.

 Roads Scholar Program